Rainer Ganahl: Work

-Rainer Ganahl started his career exploring computer based art, a pioneering field for its time.
+Ganahl started his career exploring computer based art, a pioneering field for its time.
 His first exhibition in this area was demonstrated at Philomene Magers in 1990.

 His best known work, S/L (Seminars/Lectures), is an ongoing series of photographs, begun in 1995, of well-known cultural critics addressing audiences.
 The photographs, taken in university class rooms and lecture halls, not only show the lecturer but also the listeners and students in the audience.
 In a similar way, he documented his own process of learning an "exotic" language (e. g., Basic Japanese) into an art project.

 In his Imported-Reading Seminars held from 1995 onward, the group study of theoretical works from specific countries were documented on video.
-His exhibition "El Mundo" at Kai Matsumiya was recently listed as one of the top exhibitions of 2014 by the New York Times, and the film was subsequently acquired in the permanent collections at the Whitney Museum of American Art and the Hirschorn Collection at the Smithsonian.
+His exhibition "El Mundo" at Kai Matsumiya was recently listed as one of the top exhibitions of 2014 by the New York Times, and the film was subsequently acquired in the permanent collections at the Whitney Museum of American Art and the Hirshhorn Collection at the Smithsonian.

 Besides his photographic work and media art, Ganahl has been painting throughout his career, often integrating current news coverage into his pictures.

-Rainer Ganahl represented Austria at the 1999 Venice Biennale.
+Ganahl represented Austria at the 48th Venice Biennale.

+In 2013, Ganahl founded the fashion brand Comme des Marxists, which merges fashion, art, and Marxist theory.
+The brand critiques capitalism and explores class struggles, cultural commentary, and sustainability in the fashion industry.
+The brand has been exhibited in numerous international galleries and museums, contributing to dialogues on capitalism and sustainability in both fashion and art.